KedarPanchal/Collection-Manager/README.md

 # Collection Manager
 A short Python script I wrote to help manage my growing `.mp3` music collection by renaming files according to a consistent format.
-As my collection grows, I may choose to add other python scripts to this repository that help manage the collection.
+As my collection grows, I may choose to add other Python scripts to this repository that help manage the collection.

 ### Usage
 Install the required packages by running the following code: